arora-sahil/ToDoApp/README.md

 ```

 ## Note:
 There are no extra configurations required to run unit tests and integration tests.
-Just set the profile if you want to SQL.
+Just set the profile if you want use SQL.